raspberrypilearning/lego-robot-face/en/step_5.md

 --- task ---

-Place the eyes into the square sockets on your robot face, using elastic bands to secure them and making sure the pins are at the top.
+Place the eyes into the square sockets on your robot face; use elastic bands to secure them and make sure the pins are at the top.

 ![Image showing 8 by 8 arrays mounted in the LEGO® face.](images/array_eyes.jpg)